-Siberian breed information and advice
+Siberian cat breed information and advice

-The Siberian cat originated in the wild forests of Siberia in northern Russia and is often referred to as the Siberian Forest cat.
-These cats love to be around people and will always be pleased to see you.
+Siberian cats love to be around people and will always be pleased to see you.
 They’re intelligent, playful and enjoy being trained.
 Which is probably why they’ve been described as the ‘dogs of the cat world’.
 Their laid-back personality means they’re good around children and makes them an ideal family pet.
-But before you welcome a Siberian into your home, here’s some key information you need to know.
+But before you welcome a Siberian cat into your home, here’s some key information you need to know.

-Siberian facts
+Siberian cat facts

-Grooming requires a lot of grooming in spring and autumn
+Grooming | Requires a lot of grooming in spring and autumn |

-Temperament affectionate, loyal, playful
+Temperament | Affectionate, loyal, playful |

 Sainsbury’s Bank Pet Insurance

-We can insure your Siberian from when they are a kitten all the way into their old age.
-You can take out a new policy as long as your cat is over 8 weeks and less than ten years old.
-Once you have cover in place with us, you can insure your cat up to any age as long as you keep renewing the policy without a break.
+With Sainsbury’s Bank Pet Insurance, we can insure your Siberian cat from when they are a kitten all the way into their old age.
+You’re able to take out a policy as long as your cat is over eight weeks and less than ten years old.

-How to care for a Siberian
+How to care for a Siberian cat

 Feeding and nutrition